 We humans were not there to witness the origin of the universe or of life within it.
 We can only compare explanations of origins to see which fits the physical facts best.
 This gives us grounds for faith in what is unseen—in such things as what the origin of the universe, and of life within it, really are.

-Consider then the precise and intricate molecular machinery which operates in every living cell (as in this YouTube video).
+Consider then the precise and intricate molecular machinery that operates in every living cell (as in this YouTube video).
 This machinery requires equally precise and intricate instructions, likewise “coded” in molecules, to produce.
 In all of human experience, only special creation by an intelligent designer can account for the existence of information, let alone that degree and kind of it.
 Put another way, only life has been observed to create life.
-Time, chance and natural laws have never been observed to do so.
+Time, chance, and natural laws have never been observed to do so.

 How do evolutionists respond when faced with the same evidence?
 Sometimes simply by repeating to each other, and to the public, that what looks like the results of special creation and intelligent design really are not!
 They then try to think of ways that time, chance, and natural laws could come up with the same results.

 Much the same happens when scientists address the origin of the universe itself.
 Natural laws as we know them began when the universe began—not sooner.
-Again, in all our experience, the existence of law demands a creative, intelligent lawgiver—in the case of the universe, a supernatural one.
+Again, in all of our experience, the existence of law demands a creative, intelligent lawgiver—in the case of the universe, a supernatural one.
 Evolutionists are forced to look for some prior natural state of existence instead.
 They have yet to find one, for all their ideas about what such a prior state might have been like.

-Our free booklet, The Real God: Proofs and Promises, is just one of our resources which show how the physical world reveals and confirms the “eternal power and Godhead” of the invisible Creator (Romans 1:20).
+Our free booklet The Real God: Proofs and Promises is just one of our resources which show how the physical world reveals and confirms the “eternal power and Godhead” of the invisible Creator (Romans 1:20).
 Be sure to order your copy today.